Observe and interact

 You may choose to either stream or download the audio files to your device.

 Please use our Facebook page to discuss ideas and share insights

 Sream audio: L3.2 Observing nature part 2

 Stream audio: L3.4 Observing nature part 4

 Stream audio: L3.5 Observing nature part 5

 Through continuous observation and creative thinking we can turn problems into solutions.
-When you are in an emergency, what is the first think you must do?
-Observe, figure out what is going on, what resources you might have, what is you best course of action?
+When you are in an emergency, what is the first thing you must do?
+Observe, figure out what is going on, what resources you might have, what is your best course of action?

 A longer cut of Spencer Kelly’s interview with film-maker Damon Gameau, whose film 2040 is a more positive take on how our world might look in 20 years’ time.

-Toby Hemenway – How Permaculture Can Save Humanity and the Earth, but Not Civilization
+Toby Hemenway – How Permaculture Can Save Humanity and the Earth, but Not Civilisation

 Toby Hemenway passed away sadly in 2016, same year as we lost Bill Mollison.
-H is author of ‘gaia’s garden’ which is the biggest selling permaculture book of its time. this is a wonderful and insightful presentation that takes an overview of permacutlure and touches on some of its many components.
+He is author of ‘gaia’s garden’ which is the biggest selling permaculture book of its time.
+This is a wonderful and insightful presentation that takes an overview of permaculture and touches on some of its many components.